Performance Appraisal Process

 Let’s say you’ve just been hired to turn around a failing business.
-It’s been slipping into the red for the past couple of years and if it can’t turn a profit in the coming quarters, everyone could be out of a job.
+It’s been slipping into the red for the past couple of years, and if it can’t turn a profit in the coming quarters, everyone could be out of a job.
 What’s the first thing you’re going to do?
-If you aren’t thinking conduct a performance appraisal, you might be part of the problem, not the solution.
+If you aren’t thinking of conducting a performance appraisal, you might be part of the problem, not the solution.
 The performance appraisal process can play a crucial role in pinpointing weaknesses, resolving them, and motivating employees to work at their most productive.
-Download the ebook, “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.
+Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 This works through a two-pronged attack—evaluation and feedback.
 Pour through the business’s work history, find where it needs improvement, and set the appropriate goals to overcome those setbacks.
 But also celebrate and reinforce the areas where employees have succeeded.
 The point is to redirect away from bad habits and strengthen good habits.

 If you’re new to conducting performance appraisals, you may be unsure of the total process.
 If so, we recommend that you keep reading to get a working knowledge of how performance appraisals are run.
 We’ll break it down step-by-step so you can head back into the office with the tools and information needed to set the business back on track.

 The first thing you’ll want to do is inform the general staff that you will be conducting performance appraisals and that they will soon get a performance plan from HR.
 Once they have received the performance plan, they should complete their self-evaluation plan and turn it in either to their supervisor or to human resources.
 Providing these through an online platform simplifies the process through automation.